Obapelumi/adosearch/README.md

 Post.query().withScopes((scopes) => scopes.search('life style', ['title', 'category.name']))
 ```

 We could go deeper and search for all comments on posts belonging to a category.
-We would just specify that on the `Comment` model:
+We just have to specify that on the `Comment` model:

 ```ts
 import { search } from 'adosearch'